 · Shared custody parenting arrangements mean that the children spend at least 40 percent of the time with each parent over the course of the year.

 Courts often use the word custody to describe how much time a child spends with each parent.

 Depending on the parenting arrangement, one or both parents will need to have their income calculated for child support purposes.

 How do the child support guidelines work?

-If you are looking for more information about child support and how the child support guidelines work, do not hesitate to contact us and one of our experienced Family Lawyers can discuss your matter in more detail over a free consultation.
+If you need help with child support, please call our Family Lawyers for a free consultation.
 You can reach our office at 905-366-0202 or contact us through our website here.

 We highly discourage anyone from seeking out legal advice through this article.
 This article only provides general information and should you require assistance, please contact us to book a free initial consultation.